trang-h-vo/Predict-Customer-Satisfaction/README.md

 - `Olist_Data_Prep.ipynb`: This notebook shows the pre-processing steps to clean the data.
 - `Olist_EDA_Feature_Engineering.ipynb`: This notebook shows the exploratory analysis and feature engineering.
 - `Olist_Modeling.ipynb` : To be updated.
 This notebook will show the modeling step and results.
-- Future update: Experiments with methods to treat imbalanced data in classification, including using synthetic data, class weights, sample weights and predicting probability approach.

 ### Credit:
 This is an extended version of a school group project at the University Paris Dauphine.
 I'd like to thank my group mate Zoé Hance whom I worked with intensively throughout the project.